 1. Strengthens Hair

 As a result of physical, dietary, and lifestyle factors, the amount of collagen in the body is reduced, affecting parts of the body, including the hair.
 Weak hair can cause many troubles for you.
 Dry and damaged hair will not react well to humidity, and the hair will appear frizzy.
-Lighter hair will also get float or wispy after shampoo.
+Lighter hair will also get flat or wispy after shampoo.

 With damaged and dry hair, and frequent use of styling, bending, dyeing, and so on, collagen treatment will be the best rehabilitation for hair.